Grand Valley Soccer Association

 1) Referees are expected to be at the field 30 minutes prior to the scheduled start of a game, unless they are finishing a game on another field, and

-2) Referees must make each game report accurate and complete and mail it to GVSA within 24 hours after the game.
+2) Referees must make each game report accurate and complete and email it to GVSA within 24 hours after the game.

 Each team must give a GVSA game report and their pass cards to the referee prior to being checked in.
+Players/coaches not in attendance must be crossed off.
 The home team pays the referees prior to the start of the game.
 Each pass card must have that person's picture attached, and the card + picture are to be laminated.
 If the id cards are not laminated, write on that team's game report the cards were not laminated.
-The home team must give a stamped envelope to the referee to send both game reports to GVSA.
-If an envelope is NOT provided, both game reports can be placed in an envelope from a different game (with that game's reports).
+The referee must email both game reports to GVSAgamereports@gmail.com within 24 hours.

 All players and team officials must be checked in prior to the start of the game.
+Place a check mark by each name to indicate that each player/coach has been checked in.
 The game will not be started under any circumstances until this is done.
 Each player must be registered to the same team (the team name and ID number are on each pass card).
 Unregistered players cannot be added to the roster, be checked in, or participate in the game.

 Players registered to a team and listed on the roster, may play without a pass card provided they print their name, jersey number and birth date on the back of their team's roster with their signature.
 The referee must note the player(s) without a pass card who the coach chooses to play.
 GVSA will verify their eligibility when the game report is received.
 The coach playing the player(s) with the missing pass card(s) must concede the game as a forfeit.
 GVSA will record the game as such.
 The opposing team must play as a normal league game.
 The referees will officiate as a normal league game and be paid.